emmastotz/crystal-collector/README.md

 # crystal-collector
 Click on the crystals to match the number.
+Be careful, if you go over, you lose.